ttnguyen0101/IT-Concepts-for-Programmers/README.md

 PNG | .png | Lossless | Yes | No | Millions

 #### File Compression
+The purpose of file compression is to group multiple files into one single zip file.
+The zip file lowers the total file size as they are compressed, making it easier to transfer, upload, or download these files.

+My original SVG graphic file is 97 KB in size.
+After being compressed, its zip file lowers to 53 KB in size.
+I would not expect there to be a big difference between a JPEG file and a zip file because some file formats, such as JPEG images and MP3s, are already compressed.
+These files can still be zipped, but the file size would not get much smaller.
+I tested this and confirmed that the difference between my original JPEG image and its zip file was only 1 KB.

 #### Artificial Intelligence

 ### Career Exploration